dudwojae/STACoRe/README.md

 # STACoRe: Spatio-Temporal and Action-Based Contrastive Representations for Reinforcement Learning in Atari
-This repository provides the code to implement the STACoRe
+This repository provides the code to implement the STACoRe.